Student Consumer Information

 METHOD AND FREQUENCY OF FINANCIAL AID DISBURSEMENTS

 The Financial Aid Office will notify students in writing, within the contents of the Financial Aid Award Letter, of their expected loan disbursement and refund dates.
-The Business Office will credit (post) financial aid awards to student accounts as they are received by the college.
+The Business Office will credit (post) financial aid awards to student accounts as they are received by the university.
 Any and all monies received will be applied to the student account first to pay all outstanding charges.
 Federal Pell Grant funds, Federal Direct Student Loan and Federal Parent PLUS Loan funds are issued in payments called “disbursements”.
 If a credit balance occurs on an account as a result of the disbursement(s), the Business Office will prepare a refund.
 A student can enroll for direct deposit or select a prepaid debit card at fontbonnechoice.afford.com.
-The refund date will be no sooner than the forty-fifth (45th) day of the semester.
+The refund date will be within 14 days of disbursement of excess funds.
 The Business Office will send a notice to the Fontbonne-issued email account addressing the date and procedures for receiving the refund.
 Please note: Students are not guaranteed a refund on the disbursement date.
 Any time a student receives in excess of their charges, the Business Office will issue a refund for the credit balance within fourteen (14) days after all charges are paid in full, unless the student has selected on the Federal Authorization Form to hold their credit until the end of the academic year.

 FINANCIAL AID SHOPPING SHEET